mrkutly/email-signup/README.md

 If you would like to run the test suites:

 - Run `npm test` and follow the prompts to select which tests to run

+### Notes
+This is a refactor of the master branch using hooks and middleware instead of class components.